The Citadel (1983 TV series): Episode summaries

 Episode 7: Miss Martha Cramb, who is not a regular patient of Andrew's, attends his practice one day in desperation, seeking treatment for a rash on her hands.
 She informs him that she has seen many other doctors who prescribed various medicines and ointments but to no effect.
 Andrew informs her that the solution is simply one of adopting a special diet.
 This advice is successful and Miss Cramb promises to recommend him to the other girls who work with her at a very fashionable upper class London dress shop.
 As a result, Andrew sees several more prosperous patients.
 One day Miss Cramb calls him to an emergency at the store – Toppy Le Roy (daughter of the millionaire food manufacturer Joe Le Roy) has had an unusual seizure in the shop.
 Accompanying her and her friend Frances Lawrence home, Andrew learns that the seizure was faked because Toppy was not satisfied with the service she received that day in the dress shop.
 Meanwhile, David Hope informs Andrew that Sir Robbert Abbey is seeking to appoint someone to see patients at the Victoria Chest Hospital.
 Andrew is very eager to acquire a hospital position in addition to his G.P. practice, so he meets with Sir Abbey and is offered the position.
 By now Andrew's idealism has been replaced by financial motivation, much to Christine's distress, and he now offers treatments to patients that he would have dismissed as useless a year earlier simply to be able to extract more money from them.
 He coerces Christine into becoming his dispenser, although she is not qualified to do so, to enable Andrew to see more patients and make more money.
 Freddie Hamson sends one of his patients to Andrew for a chest consultation, simply to enable Andrew to extract a very large fee.
 He lies about this to Christine, who discovers the truth when the cheque arrives in the post.
 Frances Lawrence phones to invite Andrew to a lunch on Wednesday where he will have the opportunity to meet Joe Le Roy.
-Despite Wednesday being Christine's birthday, Andrew chooses to attend the lunch but Joe Le Roy is away in Scotland so it is a society lunch such rather than a business lunch yet Andrew has not brought Christine.
+Despite Wednesday being Christine's birthday, Andrew chooses to attend the lunch but Joe Le Roy is away in Scotland so it is a society lunch rather than a business lunch, yet Andrew has not brought Christine.
 At the lunch Frances informs Andrew that he needs to buy himself a car, just as any self-respecting doctor would.
 When he gets home he lies to Christine (for the second time) about having met Joe Le Roy.
 This lie is revealed when, a few days later, Frances phones and asks Christine to inform Andrew that she has finally tracked down Joe Le Roy in Scotland and he is interested in hiring Andrew as a company doctor to promote his product Cremogen about which he wishes to make unfounded claims of its health benefits.
 Andrew buys new suits and a car to add to his prestige and impress his prosperous patients.
 He takes Christine on a picnic to the countryside in the car, to her initial delight, but the day goes badly.
 Christine informs Andrew bitterly that a citadel is "a castle on a hill, something you take by assault, by hurting people."
 She does not want luxuries if it means losing the Andrew that once was.
 He defends his actions angrily, and their day is ruined.